 ACTRA Toronto advocates for programs, regulations and better policies that:

-- Protect our culture
+- Celebrate our identity.

-- Encourage audiovisual production in all genres
+- Encourage audiovisual production in all genres.

-- Build a stronger film, television and new media industry
+- Build a stronger film, television and new media industry.

 - Expand work opportunities for Canadian performers.